-Gastro-Intestinal (GI) cancer is a term for the group of cancers that affect the digestive system.
-This includes cancers of the oesophagus, gallbladder, liver, pancreas, stomach, small intestine, bowel (large intestine or colon and rectum), and anus.
+Gastro-intestinal (GI) cancer is a term for the group of cancers that affect the digestive system.
+This includes the cancers listed in the list below.

-GI cancer is the most common form of cancer.
-More than 24,000 Australians are diagnosed with it each year and 33 Australians die of it each day.
+GI cancer is the most common form of cancer, affecting both men and women.
+Every year, 34,291 Australians are diagnosed with it; every day, 38 Australians die from it.

 Data source: AIHW Cancer Data – Web report 2022 (released Oct 2022).
 Please note that all 2022 cancer incidence statistics are projections.